Oamk-DIN22SP/Shiply-App/backend/readme_API.md

 # Parcel Route

-The Parcel Route provides endpoints for managing parcels in the system.
+ Parcel Route provides endpoints for managing parcels in the system.
 You can use these endpoints to retrieve, create, update, and delete parcels.
 All endpoints for parcels begin from ``` /api/parcels ```.
 Example :  URL: `http://[website]/api/parcels/{endpoint}`
 ## Table of Contents